maxperrimond/pikka/README.md

 `GetFromPath` returns a result wrapper (`Value`) which provides some casting getters for some types and slice of it.

-Note: If a field for the path is not found, it will return `nil`.
+Note: If a field for the path is not found, it will return a `nil` result.